Friends of the Center Research Awards

 Project: “An Icon Of Death: Material Culture And La Santa Muerte”

-Taylor R. Genovese, Phd - Human And Social Dimensions Of Science And Technology, SFIS
+Taylor R. Genovese, doctoral student, Human and Social Dimensions of Science and Technology, SFIS

-Project: “Dark Cosmism: An Ethnographic Genealogy Of Russo-Soviet & American Techno-Utopianism”
+Project: “Dark Cosmism: An Ethnographic Genealogy Of Russo-Soviet and American Techno-Utopianism”

 Project: “Capitalism As Religion: On The Spiritual Life Of A Commodity Across Secular Bordering”

-Pablo Alberto Ortega Poveda, Phd - Political Science
+Pablo Alberto Ortega Poveda, doctoral student, Political Science

 Project: 2020 Oxpeace Conference